LeeHowes/CPP/executor_compromise_the_return.md

-# A lazy simplification of P0443
+# A lazy simplification of [P0443]

 ## Summary

-This paper seeks to add support for lazy task creation and deferred execution to P0443, while also simplifying the fundamental concepts involved in asynchronous execution.
-It seeks to do this as a minimal set of diffs to P0443.
-It achieves this by replacing P0443's six `Executor::*execute()` member functions with two lazy task constructors that each return a lazy Future-like type known as a "Sender".
-Work is actually enqueued by calling `submit()` on a Sender.
+This paper seeks to add support for lazy task creation and deferred execution to [P0443], while also simplifying the fundamental concepts involved in asynchronous execution.
+It seeks to do this as a minimal set of diffs to [P0443].
+It achieves this by replacing [P0443]'s six `Executor::*execute` member functions with two lazy task constructors that each return a lazy Future-like type known as a "Sender".
+Work is actually enqueued by calling `submit` on a Sender.

 ## Background

-P0443 presents a unified abstraction for agents of asynchronous execution.
+[P0443] presents a unified abstraction for agents of asynchronous execution.
 It is the result of a long collaboration between experts from many subdomains of concurrent and parallel execution, and achieved consensus within SG1 and, to some degree, LEWG.
-Although there were known gaps in the abstraction, there were papers in flight to address them, and for all intents and purposes P0443 seemed on-target for a TS or, possibly even C++20.
+Although there were known gaps in the abstraction, there were papers in flight to address them, and for all intents and purposes [P0443] seemed on-target for a TS or possibly even C++20.

 At the Spring 2018 meeting in Rapperswil, a significant design problem was identified: poor support for lazy execution, whereby executors participate in the efficient construction and optimal composition of tasks _prior_ to those tasks being enqueued for execution.
-A solution was put forward by P1055: "senders" (called "deferred" in that paper) and "receivers".
+A solution was put forward by [P1055]: "senders" (called "deferred" in that paper) and "receivers".
 Senders and receivers could be freely composed into richer senders and receivers, and only when a receiver was "submitted" to a sender would that task be scheduled for execution.

-P1055 represented a radical departure from -- and a conceptual simplification of -- the P0443 design.
-LEWG in particular found the promise of a simplified conceptualization in this space too good to pass up, and deferred the decision to merge P0443 until the alternative had been explored.
+[P1055] represented a radical departure from -- and a conceptual simplification of -- the [P0443] design.
+LEWG in particular found the promise of a simplified conceptualization in this space too good to pass up, and deferred the decision to merge [P0443] until the alternative had been explored.
 There are, however, good reasons to be circumspect: a significant redesign now would almost certainly push Executors, and possibly the Networking TS which depends on it, out past C++20.
-Also, the authors of P1055 had not yet proved to the satisfaction of the experts in SG1 that senders and receivers could efficiently address all the use cases that shaped the design of P0443.
+Also, the authors of [P1055] had not yet proved to the satisfaction of the experts in SG1 that senders and receivers could efficiently address all the use cases that shaped the design of [P0443].

-This paper seeks a middle way: a _minimal_ set of changes to P0443 that add proper support for lazy execution and brings a reduction in overall complexity from the point of view of both implementors of executors and their generic consumers.
+This paper seeks a middle way: a _minimal_ set of changes to [P0443] that add proper support for lazy execution and brings a reduction in overall complexity from the point of view of both implementers of executors and their generic consumers.
 The changes are limited to such a degree that it should be obvious from inspection that no functionality has been lost.

 ## High-level changes

-The root of the problem with P0443 and lazy asynchronous execution is that the Executor concepts' six execute member functions (oneway, twoway, and then_execute, and bulk variants) combined two things: task construction and work submission.
+The root of the problem with [P0443] and lazy asynchronous execution is that the Executor concepts' six execute member functions (oneway, twoway, and then_execute, and bulk variants) combined two things: task construction and work submission.
 Twoway and then_execute return futures, which are necessarily handles to already-running tasks.

 * Replace the six Executor `execute` member functions with two (potentially lazy) task creation functions and one `submit` function.
 * The task creation functions accept "senders" and callables, and return new senders.